Chart Color Schemes

 Baranduda lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-The population of the Baranduda statistical area (Lv2) is estimated to be around 4,156 as of Nov 2025.
-This reflects an increase of 1,115 people since the 2021 Census, which reported a population of 3,041 people in the Baranduda (SA2).
-The change is inferred from the resident population of 3,989 estimated by AreaSearch following examination of the latest ERP data release by the ABS (June 2024) and an additional 453 validated new addresses since the Census date.
-This level of population equates to a density ratio of 137 persons per square kilometer.
-The Baranduda (SA2)'s growth rate of 36.7% since the 2021 census exceeded that of its SA3 area (4.8%) and SA4 region, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by interstate migration contributing approximately 67.0% of overall population gains during recent periods.
+As of Feb 2026, the estimated population of the suburb of Baranduda is around 4,156, reflecting an increase of 1,115 people since the 2021 Census.
+This growth represents a 36.7% increase from the previous census figure of 3,041 people.
+The change is inferred from AreaSearch's resident population estimate of 3,989 following examination of ABS's latest ERP data release in June 2024 and an additional 453 validated new addresses since the Census date.
+This results in a density ratio of 137 persons per square kilometer.
+Baranduda's growth rate exceeded that of its SA3 area (4.9%) and SA4 region, making it a growth leader in the region.
+Interstate migration contributed approximately 67.0% of overall population gains during recent periods, although all drivers including natural growth and overseas migration were positive factors.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year, and utilising VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels for areas not covered by ABS data.
-Growth rates by age group from these aggregations are applied across all areas for years 2032 to 2041.
-Based on aggregated SA2-level projections, the Baranduda (SA2) is predicted to grow by 2,271 persons to 2041, reflecting a gain of 35.6% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group are applied across all areas for years 2032 to 2041.
+Based on aggregated SA2-level projections, the suburb is expected to grow by 2,275 persons to 2041, reflecting a gain of 35.9% in total over the 17-year period.

 Frequently Asked Questions - Population